 Next Up

-Yesterday’s class was devoted primarily to reading and responding to the blog post of one of your classmates’ literacy narratives.
-Elements you considered in your response included these:
+Today’s class will be devoted primarily to reading and responding to the blog post of one of your classmates’ literacy narratives.
+Elements you will consider in your response included these:

 the title